bergmania/Bergmania.OpenStreetMap/Readme.md

 - Bounding box is saved on the proprety to use the same on your website

 ## Test site
-A test side is included with basic content saved in a SqlCe db.
+A test side is included with basic content saved in a SqlCe db (for v9) and SqLite (for v10).

 ### Authentication
 **Username**: me@mail.com